Sv0sk111/cbank/README.md

 - [License](#license)

 ## Introduction
+Program has missing features like loan updates which can make it unsusable.
 Tip: Compiled file works only for linux.

 Cbank is designed to provide a basic banking experience in a command-line environment.
 It offers essential functionalities such as account management, transactions, and loan requests.